jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 https://example.net/rdap/rpki1_aspa/47ab80ed8693f25d0187d93a07db4484
 ```

-A lookup query for ASPA information by autonomous system number is specified using this form:
+A lookup query for ASPA information by customer autonomous system number is specified using this form:

 rpki1_aspa/YYYY

-YYYY is an autonomous system number representing the "autnum" property of an ASPA, as described in (#aspa_object_class).
+YYYY is an autonomous system number representing the "customerAutnum" property of an ASPA, as described in
-The following URL would be used to find information for an ASPA with autonomous system number 65536:
+(#aspa_object_class).
+The following URL would be used to find information for an ASPA with customer autonomous system
+number 65536:

 ```
 https://example.net/rdap/rpki1_aspa/65536
 ```

 In the "links" array of an ASPA object, the context URI ("value" member) of each link should be the lookup URL by its
-handle, and if that's not available, then the lookup URL by its autonomous system number.
+handle, and if that's not available, then the lookup URL by its customer autonomous system number.

 ## Search